 Overview of Wisconsin Taxes

 Wisconsin has some of the highest property taxes in the country.
-The state’s average effective property tax rate is 1.94%, fifth highest average of any state in the U.S.
+The state’s average effective property tax rate is 1.51%, the eighth-highest average of any state in the U.S.

 Enter Your Location

 of Assessed Home Value

 Not what you're looking for?
 View personalized rates

 To calculate the exact amount of property tax you will owe requires your property's assessed value and the property tax rates based on your property's address.
 Please note that we can only estimate your property tax based on median property taxes in your area.
 There are typically multiple rates in a given area, because your state, county, local schools and emergency responders each receive funding partly through these taxes.
 In our calculator, we take your home value and multiply that by your county's effective property tax rate.
 This is equal to the median property tax paid as a percentage of the median home value in your county.